 There are some good reasons a lot of gamers choose to play on PC as opposed to consoles.
 While consoles are made with specific constraints as to what kinds of software they can and can’t run, in theory, there’s no upper limit to how much you can get out of a PC running at peak performance: a powerful gaming PC will be able to run pretty much anything under the sun.
 For a great example of this, check out how the critically acclaimed Metro: Exodus uses cutting edge computing technology to make the PC the ideal platform to play it on.

 There’s also the fact that a gaming PC has uses outside of straightforward gaming, too.
 A powerful rig will also make watching movies and even working from home that much more efficient and enjoyable thanks to the juice your machine will be running on.
 In other words, a great gaming PC can be awesome as a regular computer, too!

 One of the most important things to look into when getting your computer up to spec is investing in a high-quality graphics card.
 The best graphics cards are made with longevity in mind: a powerful unit won’t just work with modern games and allow your older software to run at lightning speed, it’ll allow you to run the latest and greatest at high performance for years to come.
 Some newer cards even come with hidden benefits the average consumer might not be aware of.

 The NUC Option

-NUC stands for “next unit of computing”.
+NUC stands for the “next unit of computing”.
 These are tiny, custom computers that pack a huge wallop when it comes to power and performance.
-They’re far beefier than the average small form factor systems when it comes to specs, and thanks to their portability and near infinite potential for personal specialization—tons of different keyboards, optical drives, and more can be fitted into your given NUC—these little numbers make for a great alternative to a more conventional gaming PC.
-EWC is a consistent innovator in this tech field, and has some great options available on their website now.
+They’re far beefier than the average small form factor systems when it comes to specs, and thanks to their portability and near-infinite potential for personal specialization—tons of different keyboards, optical drives, and more can be fitted into your given NUC—these little numbers make for a great alternative to a more conventional gaming PC.
+EWC is a consistent innovator in this tech field and has some great options available on their website now.

 Right out of the Gate